-Master's course fees
+Master's course fees and funding

 These can vary depending on the course and whether you are a UK/EU or international student and if you choose to study full-time, part-time or by distance learning.

 You should check the individual course profiles you are interested in for the correct figure.